alphagov/govuk-developer-docs/source/manual/replicate-app-data-locally.html.md

     region = eu-west-1
     ```

-    Role ARN: should be one of the following depending on the level of access you have been configured with [here](https://github.com/alphagov/govuk-aws-data/blob/master/data/infra-security/integration/common.tfvars):
+    **Role ARN**: should be one of the following depending on the level of access you have been configured with [here](https://github.com/alphagov/govuk-aws-data/blob/master/data/infra-security/integration/common.tfvars):

         * govuk-admins: arn:aws:iam::210287912431:role/govuk-administrators
         * govuk-poweruser: arn:aws:iam::210287912431:role/govuk-poweruser